Algebraically hyperbolic groups: Introduction

+\p{Acknowledgments} We are grateful to Ashot Minasyan for multiple helpful discussions and telling us about a result of Adian which allowed us to prove the properness of the inclusion $\text{AH}\subset\text{weakly AH}$, to Robert Kropholler for helpful correspondence on finiteness properties, and to Jack Button for drawing the helpful parallels between our work and the theory of balanced groups.
+We thank the referee for their comments that improved the paper.

-\p{Acknowledgments} This work has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 850930), and from the EPSRC (grants EP/R035814/1 and EP/S010963/1).
-This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 427320536 -- SFB 1442, as well as under Germany's Excellence Strategy EXC 2044--390685587, Mathematics M\"unster: Dynamics--Geometry--Structure.
+This work has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 850930), the European Union (ERC, SATURN, 101076148), the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 427320536 -- SFB 1442, as well as under Germany's Excellence Strategy EXC 2044--390685587 and EXC-2047/1 -- 390685813, and from the Engineering and Physical Sciences Research Council (EPSRC), grants EP/R035814/1 and EP/S010963/1.